Kat2800/Mojito/README.md

 ```
 You can see Mojito ip from your WiFi Router.
 If it doesn't seem to appear, try connecting it to an HDMI and plugging a keyboard into it to try connecting to the wifi manually.<br>
-# New or inexperienced?
-Use Mojito Setup Helper!
+# Now you can setup with Mojito Setup Helper!
+## Moggy will be happy to help you during the setup!
 ### Clone the Mojito Repostory and enter in it
 ```
  git clone https://github.com/rickyfili10/Mojito.git && cd Mojito/src